Fort Davis, Texas: History

-It was the site of Fort Davis, established in 1854 on the San Antonio–El Paso Road through west Texas and named after Jefferson Davis, who was then the Secretary of War under President Franklin Pierce.
-It was reestablished in 1867 following the civil war.
+It was the site of Fort Davis, established in 1854 on the San Antonio–El Paso Road through West Texas and named after Jefferson Davis, who was then the secretary of war under President Franklin Pierce.
+It was re-established in 1867 following the civil war.

 Geography

 Fort Davis is located in southeastern Jeff Davis County at the southeastern foot of the Davis Mountains.
 Texas State Highway 17 (State Street) passes through the center of town, leading northeast 38 mi to Interstate 10 at Balmorhea and southwest 21 mi to Marfa.
 Texas State Highway 118 joins Highway 17 through the center of Fort Davis, but leads northwest through the Davis Mountains 52 mi to Interstate 10 and southeast 23 mi to Alpine.

 According to the United States Census Bureau, the CDP has a total area of 26.1 km2, all land.

-Fort Davis has the highest elevation above sea level of any county seat in Texas; the elevation is 4900 ft.
+Fort Davis has the highest elevation above sea level of any county seat in Texas at 4900 ft.

 Climate

-Fort Davis experiences a semi-arid climate (Köppen BSk) with cool, dry winters and hot, wet summers.
-There is a large degree of diurnal temperature variation due to the high elevation of the area.
+Fort Davis experiences a semiarid climate (Köppen BSk) with cool, dry winters and hot, wet summers.
+The large degree of diurnal temperature variation is due to the high elevation of the area.